TeleAI-mcp/advanced-fintech-app-y3vu/README.md

-# advanced-fintech-app-y3vu
+# Advanced Fintech App Y3Vu

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.